AmyJDavis/NRMP_Historic_Data_Checker/README.md

 ## Files included

 The following files need to be saved to a folder on your computer that will serve as the working directory.
+From the main repository page for the "NRMP_Historic_Data_Checker" on the right hand side there should be a section called "Releases".
+If you click on that, you can download a zip or tar.gz file of all of the files in this repository.
+Specifically to run the app you will need:

 1. app.R - This is the R code you will need to open in R via RStudio to run the shiny app (used in Step 4)
 2. www - You will need to have a folder within your working direction named 'www'.
 The following files need to be within the www folder.